B-Rich/Watson/README.md

 You may notice that the command structure of Watson is fairly rigid, so you don't accidentally end up deploying things on your server when you're trying to talk about what you did over the weekend.
 But, sometimes, you want Watson to be a little more talkative.

 For this reason, we've included the `@overhear_function()` decorator that takes a regular expression and wraps any function inside a chat module.
+The reason that these functions take regular expressions and not more readable command syntax is that these functions should never be intended to be invoked directly.
+The Help module specifically overlooks these functions and will not tell the users how to trigger them.

 As soon as Watson overhears any non-command phrase that matches the regular expression, Watson will run the wrapped function.
 You can see an example of this in the ImagesModule.
 Note that because these functions are run much more easily than commands, they should not be used for anything important that Watson needs to hear.
 They should only be used for things it happens to overhear.